soos3d/arbitrum-docs/docs/pages/stylus/stylus-quickstart.md

 ---
-title: 'Quickstart: Write a smart contract in Rust using Stylus'
+title: 'Quickstart Write a smart contract in Rust using Stylus'
 description: 'Leads a developer from 0 to 1 writing and deploying a smart contract in Rust using Stylus'
 author: chrisco512
 sme: chrisco512